Hub-to-Things

 Update the policy

-As you have read and write permission on the thing’s policy, you can grant other users or applications permission on your entity:
+As you have read and write permission on the thing’s policy, you can grant other users or applications permission on your thing:

-- Open the connection in a new browser tab and copy the subject from “Sources”
+• Open the connection in a new browser tab and copy the Authorization subject from Sources.

 Congratulations,

-Therefore, again please consider booking a Bosch IoT Suite for Asset Communication package instead, and use the UI driven approach of provisioning devices in Hub and Things at once.
+Therefore, again please consider booking Bosch IoT Suite for Device Management instead, and use the UI driven approach of provisioning devices in Hub and Things at once.